International science partnerships

 The Queensland Government has strategic partnerships in many countries, including India, China, the United States, Canada and New Zealand.
 Supporting these relationships are fellowships and funds to help develop new science projects, collaborations and experience.

-Each year, the Smithsonian Fellowships program provides funding for 4 Queensland researchers to undertake collaborative research projects with their counterparts across the Smithsonian Institution's museums, galleries and research centres.
+The Smithsonian Fellowships program provides funding for 4 Queensland researchers to undertake collaborative research projects with their counterparts across the Smithsonian Institution's museums, galleries and research centres.

 The Cooper-Hewitt Fellowship is specifically for Queensland educators to gain first-hand experience with the Cooper-Hewitt National Design Museum.